ramtinJ95/Mywiki/Tools to Enchance Working Memory & Attention.md

 2) Cold showers or cold water plunge preferably.
 3) bi-neural beats dont increase dopamine but has been shown to increase the performance of working memory.
 4) supplements: L-tyrosine 0.5g - 1,5g recommend dose, Mucuna Pruriens.
+If going
-5)
+   down this path of introducing more dopamine through pharmacology then know that people that have done this report experiencing a drop in alertness and general mood 3-4 hours after ingesting these doses of dopamine.
+This is why the behavioural therapies are prefered because they increase dopamine slower and it tapers of much slower and has longer lasting effects.